 England to meet Wales in JWC final

-will meet in the final of the IRB Junior World Championships on Sunday after they beat and South Africa in the semi-finals today.
+England will meet Wales in the final of the IRB Junior World Championships on Sunday after they beat New Zealand and in the semi-finals today.

 The final will be the first between two teams from the Northern Hemisphere and guarantees a new name on the winner’s trophy.